Lego6245/sms.bingo/_posts/patch3-1.md

 The goal of this 3.1 patch is to reduce some of the strength a straight Pianta/Ricco -> Pinna rush enjoys.
 This is primarily achieved by moving goals around in pools to better consolidate some of the Pianta and Ricco specific goals, consolidate deep level payoffs together, and to try to enable some more counterplay to some specific goals.
 We also are fixing lilypad. #legowasright

-The balance team did not aim to make drastic changes, but rather, to try to find the smallest scope of changes that can bring the meta to a more healthier state and achieve a better balance of stars, and ultimately, enable slower players to have counterplay options available to them.
+The balance team did not aim to make drastic changes, but rather, to try to find the smallest scope of changes that can bring the meta to a more healthy state and achieve a better balance of starts, and ultimately, enable slower players to have counterplay options available to them.

 While we don’t want to make this a common occurrence, the unique circumstances around the release of patch 3.0 (where there was minimal scrim activity for a variety of factors, including the 2v2 tournament), meant that we wanted to respond quickly.
 We are open to further changes, though this should not be expected to be a common occurance.